xinyinghou/nested_dict_classroom/_sources/pps-OC.rst

 * You can stop working on a problem after you worked on it for about five minutes without solving it.

+* Remember to click "Save&Run", "Check me" or "Save" to save your answers.

 .. activecode:: table_reservation_oc
         :autograde: unittest